 Forum Marinum’s exhibition 'Shipbuilding in Finland' will offer an introduction to the intricate and impressive history of shipbuilding in Turku and Finland as a whole.
 The exhibition will chronicle how the work of shipbuilders as well as ships and building methods have developed from the Middle Ages all the way to the present day.
 In addition to this, the exhibition will also offer interesting perspectives on Finnish ship design, which has garnered a considerable amount of international praise.

 Those interested in learning more about the shipbuilding industry of Turku and visiting the shipyard that has built some of the largest cruise ships in the world can do so on the guided Meyer Turku tours organised by Visit Turku.
 The tour starts at the Forum Marinum Maritime Centre with a look at the past and present of shipbuilding in Turku, followed by a bus tour of the Meyer Turku shipyard.
-Tours can be booked for groups through the Visit Turku sales service.
+During the summer 2018 tours take place on Tuesdays, Thursdays and Fridays.
+Tours for groups can be booked through the Visit Turku sales service.
 The duration of the tour is approximately 2.5 hours.
 Age limit: 15 years.

 There’s much more to modern shipbuilding than just welding sparks and the rustle of work overalls.
 It’s also about high tech, innovations, cutting edge engineering and pioneering solutions.
-Together, the Turku City Theatre musical, the Forum Marinum exhibition and the shipyard tours organised by Meyer Turku and Visit Turku weave a fascinating tale of the Turku of shipbuilders – its history and its future.
+Together, the Forum Marinum exhibition and the shipyard tours organised by Meyer Turku and Visit Turku weave a fascinating tale of the Turku of shipbuilders – its history and its future.